prve17/Multimedia-Lab/README.md

-# Codes_in_cpp
+# Multimedia Lab
-This Repository contains the code in cpp language.
+This Repository contains the code for Multimedia lab, which is the part of my course curriculum in my B.Tech.